I've been on this site before. I drop in, get a little discouraged, drop out. So many fake profiles!

 not necessarily in that order

 Why anyone chooses to WRITE IN ALL CAPS.

-Why any guy who wants to get laid would sport a "man bun?"
+Why any guy still interested in getting laid would sport a "man bun?"

 (There is mounting evidence for a genetic cause to this aversion.
 I am not alone: check out the site http://www.ihatecilantro.com Incidentally, I don't generally direct rage at herbs.)